 The place offers two big size tents with a double bed in each tent.
 And since it is a glamping experience, expect a lot of decoration and other necessities to make for a comfy stay.
 What comes with each tent is a dining area outside of the tent.
 Each tent also gets a separate external washroom.

-Imagine the entire place as a nearly 250 sq feet fenced land perched high on a mountain top with two big sized tents.
+Imagine the entire place as nearly 250 sq feet of fenced land perched high on a mountain top with two big-sized tents.

 An Offbeat Destination Near Bhimtal

-Just like other popular places in the Himalayas, Bhimtal, over the years, have become too crowded to have a peaceful holiday experience.
-As a result, smaller towns (within 10-15 km from Bhimtal) have started developing tourism — offering a peaceful alternative to those wanting to visit Bhimtal but stay outside of its madness.
+Just like other popular places in the Himalayas, Bhimtal, over the years, has become too crowded to have a peaceful holiday experience.
+As a result, smaller towns (within 10-15 km from Bhimtal) have started developing tourism — offering a peaceful alternative to those wanting to visit Bhimtal but staying outside of its madness.
 Jangalia Gaon Ganja happens to be one of them.